 Computer Chess (Andrew Bujalski, US, 2013)

 Yes, The Social Network‘s combo of style and subject matter is decade-defining by default.
 But I suspect its analysis of Mark Zuckerberg—a millennial Citizen Kane whose billions can never replace that girl he dated a few times sophomore year—is something the real Mark Zuckerberg found hilarious while he looked for new and innovative ways to monetize our personal data.
-So you can keep the end of The Social Network, with him dolefully clicking refresh.
+So you can keep the end of The Social Network, with a lovesick mogul dolefully clicking refresh.
 Just let me keep Andrew Bujalski’s magnificent, lo-fi shaggy-dog comedy about the future Masters of the Universe trying to create artificial intelligence while the human kind isn’t working out.
 No other indie this decade so reassured me that the Sundance scene still makes room for movies that are bracingly weird.

 At Berkeley (Frederick Wiseman, US, 2013)

 Direct Cinema at its finest: no interviews, no voice-over, no music, no Errol Morris flourishes or Michael Moore stunts—just organized raw footage, creating a documentary portrait of higher education in flux.
 Never doubt that you’re under the control of a director, and a legendary one at that.
 But the goal of the film, much like the best college classes, is to invite reactions without prescribing any.
 And it’s so full of ironies, tragedies, wonders, and contradictions that it’s truly awe-inspiring.
 Many may chafe at the idea of a four hour doc with no central figure.
-But keep your eyes and ears open, and you’ll get what feels like years of experience and insights in less time than it takes to drive up the PCH.
+But keep your eyes and ears open, and you’ll get what feels like years of experience and insights in less time than it takes to drive up from Hollywood on the PCH.

 The Wolf of Wall Street (Martin Scorsese, US, 2013)

-“Self-parody” is a word with a pejorative meaning, but there’s no better or more fruitful way to think of Scorsese’s Long Island dolce vita than as a consciously parodic version of his own Goodfellas and Casino mode.
+“Self-parody” is generally used as a perjorative, but there’s no better or more fruitful way to think of Scorsese’s Long Island la dolce vita than as a consciously parodic version of his own Goodfellas and Casino mode.
 Here’s a rogues gallery that would like to think they’re the tough guys in a Scorsese flick, but are actually just overvalued used car salesmen and amoral accounting schlubs.
 “I’m not stupid,” Jonah Hill insists at one point.
 “I make million dollar deals with important people.”
 And that’s the crux of the film.
 If you want to feel like you’re smart when you’re not, or like you’re important when you’re not, or like you’re a stud when you’re not, the surest way is to have money.
 Controversy was stirred, but by denying the easy out of morality, no film of the 2010s got so uncomfortably to America’s moral failing.
 I suspect this may end up looking like a precursor to Trumpism much the same way M looks like a precursor to WWII.
 It’s frighteningly easy to watch Hill’s character as he points at his own fat head and imagine him getting a cabinet position.

 Inside Llewyn Davis (Joel & Ethan Coen, US, 2013)